 - Hold a qualification that grants access to higher education, understood as any diploma or certificate issued by a competent authority in the country of origin, attesting to the student's completion of an educational programme that confers them the right to apply and enrol in higher education in Portugal.
 Validation of this qualification should be issued by the official education services of the country in which the qualification was obtained.

-For the 2018/2019 academic year, the U.Porto faculties have 567 vacancies for 48 1st cycle (bachelor's) and integrated master's degree coursesaccessible through the Special Contest for International Students.
+For the 2020/2011 academic year, the U.Porto faculties have 1004 vacancies - for 51 1st cycle (bachelor's) and integrated master's degree courses - for International Students (check the list of courses/vacancies).
 The faculties of Medicine and Dental Medicine do not have vacancies available through this contest.
-Check the below the map of available vacancies by course.

 Below you can find updated information on the number of vacancies available for each course in each phase of the contest and the respective links to the application pages.